swirlds-ryan/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 ## Complete

-Congratulations, you have completed this Hello World sequence! 🎉🎉🎉
+Congratulations, you have completed the **Hedera Token Service** Hello World sequence! 🎉🎉🎉

+You have learnt how to:

+- [x] Create and mint a new fungible token on HTS
+- [x] Query the token balance

 ***